econ-ark/OverARK/Development/HARK2/structure/model-objects/math-notation-vs-model-instantiation.md

 Here's a proposal, which we might think of as an augmented version of Alan's Blocks.

-Here, I'm using `Interval` to distinguish my ideas from Alan's `Block`
+Here, I'm using `Interval` to distinguish my object from Alan's `Block`

 To address up front an objection that I anticipate: 'If we are solving an infinite-horizon problem it is silly to build machinery for keeping track of multiple distinct intervals, because every period will be the same.'